zet23t/td2play/README.md

 * ./srclib: The library files (headers) to be included in the arduino files
 * ./arduino: The arduino projects to test with
 * ./simulator: A simple simulator that enables compilation on PC for testing
+* ./screenshots: A collection of screenshots I'm making over the course of development
+* ./tools: Tools that may be used during development

 For more information, please read the readme files in the respective directories.